 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 2:24 am and the next high tide will be at 2:43 pm.
-The first low tide was at 9:01 am and the next low tide will be at 9:13 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 3:31 am and the next high tide at 4:09 pm.
+The first low tide was at 10:22 am and the next low tide will be at 10:24 pm.

 The lunar phase is a Waxing Gibbous.
-Today we have 9 hours and 20 minutes of sun.
-The solar transit is at 11:50 am and the length of time the moon will be visible will be 12 hours and 24 minutes.
+Today we had 11 hours and 44 minutes of sun.
+The solar transit was at 1:06 pm and the length of time the moon will be visible will be 13 hours and 48 minutes.

-The tidal coefficient today is 56 (average).
-At noon the tidal coefficient increases to 59 to end the day with a tidal coefficient of 60.
-The tide heights today are 4.9 ft, 0.3 ft, 4.6 ft and 0.0 ft.
+The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
+The tide heights today are 4.3 ft, 0.7 ft, 3.9 ft and 0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Atlantic Highlands which is of 6.6 ft and a minimum height of -1.3 ft.

 The solunar fishing calendar in Atlantic Highlands tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: